aquamaryne/desktop-app/README.md

        </pre>
 </p>

-The DeadNET app is a chat application where users can communicate, create chat rooms, and chat groups.
+The DeadNET app is a fully securited chat application where users can communicate, create chat rooms, and chat groups.
 In the next version, more interesting features will be added.

-This app is built using the following technologies:

-1. Backend framework: NestJS
-2. JavaScript Library: React
-3. Software Framework: Electron
-4. Database: MySQL

 <h1 align='center'> Photo from development </h1>